movingfox/comfy-blog/README.md

 ## Known limitations

+* The original gem doesn't support multilingual blogs.
+Also, multiple blogs per site won't work correctly.
+If you have multiple sites, more than one language or need more than one blog, it will take some hacking of the routes and comfy controllers (e.g. `Comfy::Cms::BaseController`) to get that working.
+AppLift could be used as an example.
 * SEO data will not work for the blog home page, unless there is at least one page created under the Sites tab in the CMS.
 The SEO logic only works for the blog posts pages.
 * It seems as though when you create more than one blog for a site, the blog lookup gets messed up.
 So if there is one blog per site, then everything works correctly (which has been the use case every time we've used the original verison of the gem).

 ## Changelog

+### 1.13.0 / 21-12-2015

 * Added the ability to manage blog categories in the backend.
 Can tie blog posts to multiple categories and added a category filter on the front end for blog posts.
 * Added the ability to add authors to be used for blog posts in the back end.
 Added an author filter on the front end for blog posts as well.